pydio/pydio-doc-admin-guide/1_installation_guides/03_home_and_enterprise_edition/ubuntu_install.md

 Pydio Cells can be installed with both MySQL Server (v5.6 or higher) and MariaDB (v10.2 or higher).

+#### MariaDB server

+We currently use MariaDB 10.3, here is the [official installation guide on the MariaDB website](https://downloads.mariadb.org/mariadb/repositories/#distro=Ubuntu&version=10.3).

+Simply enter there your system specifications and follow the detailed instructions.

 #### MySQL server

 ```sh